ndelvalle/v-click-outside/README.md

 - Click outside will be triggered once on iframe.
 Subsequent clicks on iframe will not execute the handler **until focus has been moved back to main window** — as in by clicking anywhere outside the iframe.
 This is the "expected" behavior since, as mentioned before, by clicking the iframe focus will move to iframe contents — a different window, so subsequent clicks are inside its frame.
 There might be way to workaround this such as calling window.focus() at the end of the provided handler but that will break normal tab/focus flow;
 - Moving focus to `iframe` via `keyboard` navigation also triggers `window.blur` consequently the handler - no workaround found ATM;

-Because of these reasons, the detection mechansim is behind the `detectIframe` flag that you can optionally set to `false` if you find it conflicting with your use-case.
+Because of these reasons, the detection mechanism is behind the `detectIframe` flag that you can optionally set to `false` if you find it conflicting with your use-case.
 Any improvements or suggestions to this are welcomed.